microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 administrators to be added to the group.
 You will still need a PR against master in order to merge your changes.

+## How to contribute

+When you have an idea for contribution open an *issue*!

+More details can be found in the internal CSE Wiki under the page `Contributing_to_the_Code-With_Engineering_Playbook`.

 ## Git guidance

 Consistent with the practices suggested in this playbook, please follow the